 Positive word-of-mouth references are worth investigating, however, the criteria set forth in this article are far more important.

 Your friends and family likely don’t understand why they need a fiduciary or how to find a fiduciary financial advisor.
 Keep that in mind when contemplating their financial advisor referrals.

 2. Find a fiduciary financial advisor (and get it in writing!)

 The financial services industry is always eager to give you advice.
 Usually, it’s to sell you an insurance or investment product.
 Unfortunately, the people giving that advice may have ulterior motives, incentives, and conflicts of interest.

 By definition, a fiduciary is a person who holds a legal or ethical relationship of trust with one or more other parties.
 Typically, a fiduciary prudently takes care of money or other assets for another person.

-- A true fiduciary financial advisor, and
+- A true fiduciary financial advisor/planner, or

 - The needs of the client are prioritized over the needs of the firm/financial advisor

 - Financial decisions are in the client’s best interests